owenbrooks/e2e-handover/README.md

 - [Robotiq drivers (updated to work with ROS Noetic)](https://github.com/jr-robotics/robotiq.git) (Clone into `src` directory)
 - [Realsense Camera ROS Drivers](https://github.com/IntelRealSense/realsense-ros)

-Aside from ROS itself, these dependencies can be downloaded automatically by `vcstool` (install with `sudo apt install python3-vcstool`), then go to `src` directory and run `vcs import < e2e.rosinstall`.
+Aside from ROS itself, these dependencies can be downloaded automatically by `vcstool` (install with `sudo apt install python3-vcstool`), then go to `catkin_ws/src` directory and run `vcs import < e2e-handover/e2e.rosinstall`.

 To update the dependency list when adding more packages in the future, use `vcs export > e2e.rosinstall`.